 The automatic select mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on Q7~Q0.
 This mode is mainly adapted for programming equipment on the device to be programmed with its programming algorithm.
-When programming by high voltage method, automatic select mode requires VID (11.5V to 12.5V) on address pin A9 and other address pin A6, A1 as referring to Table 3.
-In addition, to access the automatic select codes insystem, the host can issue the automatic select command through the command register without requiring VID, as shown in table4.
+When programming by high voltage method, automatic select mode requires VID (11.5V to 12.5V) on address pin A9.
+Other address pin A6, A1 and A0 as referring to Table 2.
+In addition, to access the automatic select codes in-system, the host can issue the automatic select command through the command register without requiring VID, as shown in Table 4.

-To verify whether or not sector being protected, the sector address must appear on the appropriate highest order address bit (see Table 1 and Table 2).
-The rest of address bits, as shown in table3, are don't care.
+To verify whether or not sector being protected, the sector address must appear on the appropriate highest order address bit (see Table 1).
+The rest of address bits, as shown in Table 2, are don't care.
 Once all necessary bits have been set as required, the programming equipment may read the corresponding identifier code on Q7~Q0.